-College Transfer: This course has been approved for transfer under the CAA as a premajor and/or elective course requirement.
+College Transfer: This course has been approved for transfer under the CAA as a general education course in Humanities/Fine Arts.

 HEA-112 First Aid & CPR

 This course introduces the basics of emergency first aid treatment.
 Topics include rescue breathing, CPR, first aid for choking and bleeding, and other first aid procedures.
 Upon completion, students should be able to demonstrate skills in providing emergency care for the sick and injured until medical help can be obtained.